harman-kalair-mhra/AdaShip---Assignment-2/README.md

 For example, I decided to list out some of the main requirements of the program and began developing algorithms and flow diagrams accordingly.
 By creating these flow diagrams and algorithms, gave me a head start and a logical view point of the program, thanks to the Agile approach.

 ### 1.6.
 Evaluation

+In conclusion, I am pleased with the overall outcome of my program, as I aimed to complete all of the PASS and some MERIT requirements outlined in the project brief.
+For example, I was able to include a customizable board, meaning the player could play with using any board size.
+Due to the time constraints and lack of experience in OOP, I was unable to meet all merit and distinction requirements.
+Therefore, I believe I require more practice in using OOP and understanding each concept such as inheritance and polymorphism to the full extent.
+The planning phase was a great advantage, when it came to developing.
+Therefore, the usage of flow diagrams gave me a logical concept of the problem and all I was required to do was, put it into practice.
+If I were to do this project again, I would conduct more research on OOP and implement concepts such as inheritance and polymorphism to my program.